opensearch-project/documentation-website/_security/multi-tenancy/dynamic-config.md

   {: .note }

 - **Disable or enable private tenant** - This option allows administrators to disable and enable private tenants.
 As with the enable multi-tenancy setting, when private tenants are re-enabled all previously saved objects are preserved and made available.
 - **Default tenant** - This option allows an administrator to choose either a global, private, or custom tenant as the default when users sign on.
-In the case where a user doesn't have access to the default tenant (for example, if a custom tenant was specified as the default), the default transitions to the next preferred tenant for that user, or ultimately to the global tenant.
+In the case where a user doesn't have access to the default tenant (for example, if a custom tenant unavailable to the user was specified as the default), the default transitions to the preferred tenant, which is specified by the `opensearch_security.multitenancy.tenants.preferred` setting in the `opensearch-dashboards.yml` file.
+See [Multi-tenancy configuration]({{site.url}}{{site.baseurl}}/security/multi-tenancy/multi-tenancy-config/) for details about this setting.

 Once you make changes to multi-tenancy with dynamic configuration and save, users are logged out of their sessions and must log back in.
 {: .note }